- Latin America

 For the Learn to Play Polo Weeks you should be a confident rider secure in the saddle at all paces.

-Please note that the weight limit for polo is 83 kg in riding gear (i.e. lower than the estancia's general weight limit of 96 kg).
+Please note that the weight limit for polo is 83 kg in riding gear (this is lower than the estancia's general weight limit of 96 kg).

 Accommodation is in the beautifully restored estancia house.
 There are seven individually and traditionally decorated bedrooms each with a private bathroom and wood burning stove.